jhpyle/docassemble/_docs/fields.md

   then the variable will be set to the output of the `.empty()` class method.
 * `is_object` - the default is `False`.
-If you have a `transform()` class method that returns something that cannot be defined with with `repr()`, set this to `True`.
+If you have a `transform()` class method that returns something that cannot be defined with `repr()`, set this to `True`.
 * `parameters` - the default is `[]`.
 If you want to pass parameters from the YAML to `data` attributes of the resulting `<input>`, you